-Susan E. Lawrence, MD, JD David Bruyette, DVM
+Susan E. Lawrence, MD, Esq.
+David Bruyette, DVM Nick Woodall

-A native of Brooklyn, New York, Susan Lawrence entered Barnard College at the age of 14 to escape a troubled family.
-She was inspired and mentored by Christiaan Barnard, the South African surgeon who performed the world’s first human heart transplant.
-Susan entered Baylor College of Medicine at 18.
-A rotation in medical oncology drew her to work with the terminally ill.
+A native of Brooklyn, New York, Susan entered Barnard College at the age of 14 to escape childhood abuse and trauma within a troubled family.
+Susan chose to attend Baylor College of Medicine determined to become a heart surgeon, but a rotation in medical oncology drew her to work with the terminally ill.
 She became a board certified internist and medical oncologist and opened her practice of medical oncology in Lancaster, California, in 1985.

-When many local doctors declined to treat people living with AIDS, Susan welcomed those patients into her practice.
-In 1992 she and her husband, Sonny Bartz (who passed on due to AIDS the following year), launched The Catalyst Foundation, a California nonprofit organization providing medical care, support services, and advocacy for people living with HIV/AIDS.
+When many local doctors declined to treat people living with AIDS, Susan welcomed those patients into her practice, in part because of her own childhood experiences of having been treated as an outcast.
+In 1992 she and her husband, Sonny Bartz (who died of AIDS the following year), launched The Catalyst Foundation, a California nonprofit organization providing medical care, support services, and advocacy for people living with HIV/AIDS.
 Susan closed her private medical practice and became Catalyst’s first full time Executive Director.

 Shortly before his death, Sonny made a profound observation.
 “I'm not dying of AIDS,” he said, “but of the delayed effects of child abuse.”
-This insight, now supported by the firm scientific evidence of the Adverse Childhood Experiences (ACE) Study, formed the basis of the expansion of Catalyst's mission to include raising public awareness of childhood trauma as the root cause and driving force of many of the most serious problems facing our society today.
+This insight, now supported by the firm scientific evidence of the Adverse Childhood Experiences (ACE) Study, started Susan on her path of exploration into the devastating effects of widespread childhood trauma on society and the world, far beyond the AIDS epidemic.
 Susan became a nationally known expert and sought after lecturer on this topic, providing educational programs nationwide for diverse audiences including the Mayo Clinic, the San Carlos Apache People, and California maximum-security prisoners.
 In 2007, Susan published her award-winning book, “Creating a Healing Society: The Impact of Human Emotional Pain and Trauma on Society and the World.”

 Dr David Bruyette received his DVM from the University of Missouri in 1984 and completed an internship at Purdue University and a residency in internal medicine at the University of California-Davis.
 He was a staff internist at the West Los Angeles Veterinary Medical Group and a member of the Department of Comparative Medicine at Stanford University.